 Any applications received after 31 October 2023 will be considered as a late application.
 However, we may consider applications as on time, under exceptional circumstances, and when evidence is provided to support this.
 Our ability to accept late applications, with extenuating circumstances, as on time, is time sensitive in view of the processes involved.
-You can apply by downloading an application form from our website Starting and applying for secondary and applying the completed form to schooladmissions@wokingham.gov.uk
+You can apply by downloading an application form from our website Starting and applying for secondary school - age 11 and emailing the completed form to schooladmissions@wokingham.gov.uk